myspine/react-native-stepcounter-ios-android/README.md

 # react-native-stepcounter-ios-android

-react native pedometer for android and ios
+React Native Pedometer for Android and IOS

 ## Installation